serverless/blog/posts/2019-02-20-framework-release-v138-websockets.md

 Once you deploy this service, you'll see the endpoint of your websocket backend in your terminal.
 Using this endpoint, you can connect to your websocket backend using any websocket client.

+You could also have another function with `http` event, so your service would expose to endpoints, one for websockets, the other for http.

+##### Specifying Route Selection Expression
 By default, the route selection expression is set to `$request.body.action`.
 This property tells API Gateway how to parse the data coming into your websocket endpoint.
 So with this default behavior, and using the service above, you can invoke the `echo` function by using the following JSON object as your websocket event body:

 ```json